Corey Feldman: Marriages and relationships

 Feldman was married to actress Vanessa Marcil from 1989 until 1993.

-He met actress and model Susie Sprague in a nightclub in January 2002 and they married on October 30 that year on the final episode of the first season of The Surreal Life.
+He met actress and model Susie Sprague in a nightclub in January 2002.
+They married on October 30 2002, on the final episode of the first season of The Surreal Life.
 The ceremony was co-officiated by a rabbi and by MC Hammer, an ordained minister.
 In October 2009, the couple split after seven years of marriage.
 Later that month, Sprague filed for divorce, citing irreconcilable differences.
 She sought full custody of their son, with Feldman having visitation rights.
 She also sought spousal support.
 Feldman sought joint custody and wanted the court to block Sprague's spousal support demand.
 After a five-year process, the couple's divorce became final in 2014.

 On November 22, 2016, Feldman married his long-time girlfriend, Courtney Anne Mitchell.
 The ceremony was officiated by television producer Marklen Kennedy, at Elton John's Fizz champagne lounge at Caesars Palace in Las Vegas.
-In August 2023, after 7 years it was announced that Feldman was divorcing Courtney amid her continued health issues.
+In August 2023, after 7 years of marriage, it was announced that Feldman was divorcing Courtney amid her continued health issues.
+In November 2025, a divorce settlement was reached between Feldman and Mitchell.